×

 • Unwelcome sexual advances.
 One of the more common instances of workplace harassment seen at our firm is unwelcome sexual advances, including repeatedly asking a person out on a date for a romantic relationship or asking for sexual favors.
 If these advances are nonconsensual and persist even after denial, this constitutes harassment.

 • Explicit displays or gestures.
 Another common form of harassment includes the display of lewd images, inappropriate gestures, or the showing of material of an explicit nature at work.
-Examples can include putting up explicit images in areas that are common, sharing lewd content via online work chats, or engaging in sexually suggestive movements or gestures to offend or intimidate another worker.
+Examples can include putting up explicit images in common areas, sharing lewd content via online work chats, or engaging in sexually suggestive movements or gestures to offend or intimidate another worker.

 As sexual harassment can come in many different forms, it is important to trust your gut if recurring behavior of a lewd nature is happening in your workplace.
-Briana Kim, PC offers an initial consultation, where you can discuss your workplace situation in a confidential and pressure-free manner to understand whether what is happening at work constitutes illegal activity.
+Briana Kim, PC, offers an initial consultation in which you can discuss your workplace situation in a confidential, pressure-free manner to determine whether what is happening at work constitutes illegal activity.

 Dealing With Workplace Harassment?
 Know Your Rights